Modified scattering for the cubic Schr\"odinger equation small data solution on product space: Small Data Scattering

-The estimate (\ref{eq:wellposed}) allows us to obtain the unique local solution through the contraction principle, if we let the interval $I$ be small enough.
+The estimate (\ref{eq:wellposed}) allows us to obtain the unique local solution through the contraction principle, if we make the interval $I$ small enough.
 Therefore equation (\ref{eq:lin}) is locally well-posed in the space $X\left(I\right).$ Due to the lack of uniform $L_{x}^{2}H_{y}^{s}$ estimates, for $d>1$ we can not extend the iteration directly to global well-posedness.
 Later on we will prove that for solutions with suitable small initial data, we will have the bound $\left\Vert u(t)\right\Vert _{L_{x}^{2}H_{y}^{s}}\lesssim t^{\delta}$, which implies the global well-posedness.
-For the linearized equation (\ref{eq:lin}), supposing that $f,g\in L_{x,y}^{2}$, we use the iteration scheme and take $|I|$ to be small enough,
+To prove the local well-posedness for the linearized equation (\ref{eq:lin}), for any $f,g\in L_{x,y}^{2}$, we have the following Strichartz inequality: